Samsung Galaxy S25 Ultra vs Google Pixel 9 Pro XL: A friendly but heated rivalry

 What it lacks in performance, Google makes up in creativity

-Both manufacturers offer 7 years of software support for their most expensive phone models, so the S25 Ultra and Pixel 9 Pro XL will be well future proofed and should get major OS updates until Android 22.
+Both manufacturers offer 7 years of software support for their most expensive phone models, so the S25 Ultra and Pixel 9 Pro XL will be sufficiently future proofed and should get major OS updates until Android 22.

 When it comes to AI features, the two company's share mostly similar ones, but with some differences in the approach.
-Google makes it more fun and has features such as Best Take and Audio Eraser, whereas Samsung offers users customization options to set how each AI feature acts.
+Google makes it more fun and has features such as Best Take and Audio Eraser.
+Samsung offers users customization options to set how each AI feature acts.
 For example, you can decide whether you get a more summary of a web page, or a more concise one with Galaxy AI.

 One new fun feature that Google introduced with the Pixel 9 Pro XL is called "Add Me," and it helps you create a group photo that everyone can be in by combining two separate ones.
 The feature utilizes AI and augmented reality to guide the one holding the phone.